Sigma Tau Delta English Honor Society

 An annual event sponsored by English faculty, the forum consists of student paper presentations.
 Students enrolled in any English course are eligible for participation.
 English faculty members recommend student participants.

-An annual spring event in which English and Modern Foreign Language Majors, students, and faculty members are honored.
+An annual spring event in which English and Modern Foreign Language graduates are honored.

 African American Read-In

 A reading and writing enhancement for students campus-wide.
 The desire is to arouse the interest of students and to expose them to the "habit" of reading.
 Writings by African American authors are expected to be more culturally tangible to the university student population.
 Now in its sixteenth year, this event was created to open Black History Month.
 The event is designed to occur the first Sunday and the first Monday of February, Black History Month.
 The practice now has over a million readers nationwide.
 The first Sunday is designated as a time to gather with friends, family, church and community organizations to sit together for one hour to read.
 The objective is to have a national focus of unity for the opening of Black History Month.
 The desire is to have people reading together nationally according to their time zone.